lah7/Ambiant-MATE-Colours/README.md

 | `--install-theme-dir`  | Target path to process/install the new theme.
 | `-v` or `--verbose`    | Show details of each file being processed.
 | `-y` or `--yes`        | Suppress confirmation prompt to replace target path.
+| `--ignore-existing`    | Ignore theme/icons files if they already exist.

 ## Generated your own?